-Generally, commercial insurance companies do not currently cover or provide broad reimbursement policies for any personal medical exoskeleton products, including ReWalk Personal, and coverage determinations are limited to case-by-case decisions.
-As of December 31, 2018, we had 88 cases pending in the United States for insurance coverage decisions.
-For more information, see "Part I. Item 1A.
-Risk Factors-Risks Related to Our Business and Our Industry-We may fail to secure or maintain adequate insurance coverage or reimbursement for ReWalk by third-party payors..."
+As of December 31, 2019, we had 40 cases pending in the United States for insurance coverage decisions.
+For more information, see "Part I, Item 1A.
+Risk Factors-Risks Related to our Business and our Industry- We may fail to secure or maintain adequate insurance coverage or reimbursement for our products by third-party payors, which risk may be heightened if insurers find the products to be investigational or experimental or if new government regulations change existing reimbursement policies.
+Additionally, such coverage or reimbursement, even if maintained, may not produce revenues that are high enough to allow us to sell our products profitably."